phillipjoveski/churchhill-house-html-css/docs/module-2/html-2.md

 ## Coding Software
 ### Introduction

-Will briefly discuss various coding tools and their pros and cons
+Let's briefly discuss various coding tools and their pros and cons